Carnap/Carnap-Documentation/doc/faq.md

 work counts as late.
 The other is the *visible* date.
 After the *visible* date passes, the assignment is no longer visible to the student, and can't be accessed.
-You can configure both of these dates by pressing the small "gear" icon that appears next to the assignment listing on the instructor page.
+You can configure both of these dates by pressing the small "gear" icon that appears next to the assignment listing in the "manage assignments" tab on the instructor page.

 You can also adjust deadlines per-student in two ways.
 One is to offer the student an extension.
 You can do this by clicking the "calendar plus" icon